-- a) A front fence is not supported for dual occupancy developments except in respect to sites that have a primary frontage to a Classified or Regional Road. - b) Fencing behind the front building line shall be a maximum height of 1.8 metres above ground level (existing). - c) For corner lots, a fence of masonry construction up to a height of 1.8 metres is required along the secondary street frontage but must not be more than 50% of the length of all contiguous secondary road boundaries, measured from the corner with the primary road boundary.
+- a) A front fence is not supported for dual occupancy developments except in respect to sites that have a primary frontage to a Classified or Regional Road. - b) Fencing behind the front building line shall be a maximum height of 1.8 metres above ground level (existing).

+Fencing located on secondary road boundary, a maximum 1.5 metre height applies to 50% of the length of all contiguous secondary road boundaries, a maximum of 50% of the secondary road boundary may have a maximum 1.8-metre-high fence.